2underscores-vic/articles/realloc4cpp/realloc4cpp.md

 fact).
 And what do we do in such case?
 All we do today!
 Just fall back to the current technics.

+One can argue that today system allocators don't support such feature.
+Well.

+1. At least custom allocators can benefit right now.
+2. The feature is completely optional, it doesn't affect existing allocators.
+   ("You don't pay for what you don't use").
+3. The system allocators are written in C. C users are happy with `realloc()`.
+   Nothing similar for C++ is offered because C++ don't use reallocation in any form. `realloc()` is not appropriate for C++.
+So let's break the vicious circle!
+System allocators can implement this interface in the future.

 ## Proposal

 I propose to extend `std::allocator_traits` with additional function: